 The following additional information to the document is provided to comply with the mandates of the Bill.
 Data provided is an extrapolation from data provided within the Housing Inventory Report, Tempe General Plan 2050, Maricopa Association of Governments (MAG) and records obtained from the Planning and Building Safety Divisions of Community Development to address elements required by the State of Arizona.
 The annual report data is required to be submitted to the Arizona Department of Housing by January 1, 2025, and every year thereafter.
-The housing assessment growth projections and the annual report data are published online and available to the public.
+The housing assessment growth projections and the annual report data will be published online and available to the public at a new page link on the website of: www/tempe.gov/planning.